The Automatic Calibration Unit in JUNO: Performance of the ACU

 \subsection{Positioning accuracy}

 The source deployment position is determined based on two assumptions.
-First, the cable is within elastic limit under the typical load of a few hundred grams, so the fractional elongation under gravity is a constant.
+First, the cable is within the elastic limit under the typical load of a few hundred grams, so the fractional elongation under gravity is a constant.
 This assumption has been validated by having two cables of 24 and 35~m hung vertically with a weight varying from 0 to 300~g repeatedly.
-Good elasticity has been observed, and under the 200~g source load, the elongation is measured to be $1.0\times10^{-4}$.
-Even at the maximum length, the elongation is limited to be 5~mm, which can be conservatively taken as an uncertainty.
+Good elasticity has been observed, and under the 200 g source load, the elongation was measured to be $1.0\times10^{-4}$ at 35~m.
+Even at the maximum length, the elongation is limited to be 5~mm.
+This can be conservatively taken as an uncertainty.
+Furthermore, the potential curls in the deployment cable might introduce additional positioning uncertainty in the horizontal plane.
+After the detector is assembled, we will use the four spools to deploy different sources to the same nominal location, and use the auxiliary CCD cameras~\cite{ref:CCD} (4 mm relative positioning accuracy) to check the position repeatability.
 Second, the spool diameter is a constant which relates the unwound cable length and the spool rotation as